 Were your child’s teachers soft enough or hard enough?

 Was the exmissions process up to your standards getting your child one step closer to Harvard?

 Has your child’s multicultural experiences aligned with today’s diverse society?

 Who the heck knows?

-What I do know is the four graduating classes did one hell of a chicken dance today at the graduation party and played a game of red light green light which was second to none.
+What I do know is today, the four graduating classes of four and five year old kids did one hell of a chicken dance at the graduation party.
+They also played a game of red light green light which was second to none.

 They are kids!

 No matter where one lives, they are little kids.

 They like sticks and balls and music when it stops so they have to freeze.